Funhouse (Pink album): Promotion

-The track was released as a radio-only single in Australia and peaked at #10 on the Australian Airplay Chart.
-It was featured on the Autumn 2010 edition of compilation CD So Fresh.
-It was the 24th most played track on Australian radio in 2010.
-It never charted on the ARIA Singles Chart.
+On September 7, 2008, Pink performed "So What" at the 2008 American MTV Video Music Awards.
+On November 6, 2008, she performed this song again at the MTV Europe Music Awards during a live show.
+Pink performed second single, "Sober", at the 2008 American Music Awards on November 23, 2008, She held a secret showcase in Barcelona, Spain on November 20.

+On September 13, 2009, she went on to perform "Sober" again, at the 2009 MTV Video Music Awards.
+On September 16 Pink performed "I Don't Believe You" along with "Funhouse" on Jimmy Kimmel Live!
+She also performed the song on February 5, 2010, on The Oprah Winfrey Show.
+Pink performed "Glitter in the Air" on January 31, 2010, at the 52nd Grammy Awards, where she received for her performance a standing ovation.
+Also, many celebrities and media outlets praised her performance.

 Tour

 European, Australian and North American tour dates for the Funhouse Tour were announced to support the album in early 2009.
 The first leg of the Funhouse Tour would go throughout Europe.
 Pink later did a 3-month stint in Australia.
 The third leg of the tour took place in North America, with 11 dates in the United States and 1 date in Canada.
 The fourth leg consisted of 3 months around Europe, starting in Dublin, Ireland on October 14 and finishing December 20 in Hannover, Germany.

 Pink broke her own record in Australia where she sold-out seventeen shows in Melbourne (more than any other city).
 Melbourne also had the most tickets and had the biggest revenue.
 Pink also sold out seven consecutive shows in Sydney in a collective week, all within forty minutes.
 The overwhelming demand for shows in Australia made Pink surpass her record-breaking run of 35 sold-out shows achieved on the 2007 Australian leg of the I'm Not Dead Tour.
 The Funhouse Tour made 58 shows in Australia, which made Pink the most successful artist to ever tour the country.
 Other records broken by the tour included the most shows at the Sydney Entertainment Centre and Brisbane Entertainment Centre.

 Also, the tour dates announced in the US would become the first time that Pink would tour in her home country since 2006.
 The first show was held in Seattle in September 2009 and twelve dates later the US leg of the tour ended in New York City.